ur369eth/urLegacy.eth/README.md

 - Note: The Sign Key is always required for the options cited above and before signing a transaction as it helps with preventing theft or any type of exploitation.

 (XI) When the susbcription/time ends, an 'Expired' status (in red) shows in the 'Subscription' tab indicating that (A) the contract has sent the funds to the designated wallet address, or (B) the user withdrew to their own wallet, and the duration of the contract came to a term and it was not renewed.

+(XII) If the user's address minted the ur369NFT they can get a 36.9% reimbursement (refund) of the subscription fee.

+Important note: To expedite the 36.9% refund of the paid-fee-amount, the user must complete this task: send the message /reimbursement (or /refund) via any of the ur369 social media channels.